 The current members of the Nominating and Governance Committee are William L. Healey (Chairman), John F. Brinkley and William G. Ferko.
-During 2010, the Nominating and Governance Committee met two times.
-The functions of the Nominating and Governance Committee include recommending nominees to the Board of Directors for election as directors of the Company, and evaluating the performance and effectiveness of the Board of Directors.
+During 2011, the Nominating and Governance Committee met two times.
+The functions of the Nominating and Governance Committee include recommending nominees to the Board of Directors for election as directors of the Company and evaluating the performance and effectiveness of the Board of Directors.
 The Nominating and Governance Committee also makes recommendations to the Board of Directors from time to time as to matters of corporate governance.

 The Nominating and Governance Committee employs an independent director profile to assess candidates for inclusion in the Company's recommended slate of independent director nominees.
 The Nominating and Governance Committee takes a number of attributes into account during the nomination process, including an individual's demonstrated leadership, maturity and public company experience.
-The Nominating and Governance Committee also places a value on building a diversity of viewpoints and backgrounds on the Board, including diversity of religions, races, genders, nationalities, educational backgrounds, work experiences and extracurricular interests, which can have a positive impact on the business.
+The Nominating and Governance Committee also places a value on building a diversity of viewpoints and backgrounds on the Board of Directors, including diversity of religions, races, genders, nationalities, educational backgrounds, work experiences and extracurricular interests, which can have a positive impact on the business.
 A mix of talents, backgrounds, experiences and geographic locations of the individual Board members is also important and is considered in the evaluation of potential candidates.
 In addition, the Nominating and Governance Committee will consider an individual's integrity and commitment, as well as a candidate's experience in our core market industries, certain targeted knowledge areas, complex multi-industry and/or technological areas and manufacturing or service operations.

 All nominees for election at this Annual Meeting of Stockholders are currently directors and were previously elected by stockholders.
 To date, the Nominating and Governance Committee has not engaged third parties to identify or evaluate potential director candidates.
-Currently, the Company's policy is not to seek or accept director nominations recommended by security holders (other than those directors who are also security holders, acting in their capacity as directors), and has not received any such nominations by any non-director security holders to date.
-In light of the Company's current size, market position and historically low rates of director turnover, the policy of the Committee has been to develop and maintain contacts with potential candidates for future membership on the Board, primarily through the business relationships of the Company's current and former officers and directors.
+Currently, subject to any rights stockholders have to nominate director candidates under our bylaws, the Company's policy is not to seek or accept director nominations recommended by security holders (other than those directors who are also security holders, acting in their capacity as directors), and has not received any such nominations by any non-director security holders to date.
+In light of the Company's current size, market position and historically low rates of director turnover, the policy of the Nominating and Governance Committee has been to develop and maintain contacts with potential candidates for future membership on the Board, primarily through the business relationships of the Company's current and former officers and directors.
+The Committee is actively considering the addition of one or more Directors, but no final decisions have yet been made by the Board of Directors as of the date of this Proxy Statement.

-The Nominating and Governance Committee operates pursuant to a formal written charter that sets out the functions that this Committee is to perform.
+The Nominating and Governance Committee operates pursuant to a formal written charter that sets out the functions that it is to perform.
 The Nominating and Governance Committee reviews and reassesses the adequacy of the Nominating and Governance Committee Charter on an annual basis.
 A copy of the Nominating and Governance Committee Charter is available on the Company's website at www.sypris.com.